nylo-core/nylo.dev/resources/docs/5.x/what-is-nylo.md

 <br>
 ## Introduction

 {{ config('app.name') }} is a micro-framework for Flutter which is designed to help simplify app development.
-Every project provides a simple boilerplate to help you build apps easier. {{ config('app.name') }} is an open source and MIT-licenced too so you can freely build your projects.
+Every project provides a simple boilerplate to help you build apps easier. {{ config('app.name') }} is an open source and MIT-licenced too, so you can freely build your projects.

-New installs of {{ config('app.name') }} contain standardized file structure and config so you can jump straight into developing your project.
+New installs of {{ config('app.name') }} contain standardized file structure and config, so you can jump straight into developing your project.

 <a name="new-to-flutter"></a>
 <br>